 The answer is important because serious tearing can cause great discomfort during a mother’s post-partum recovery, as well as long-term complications.
 When birth tears between the vagina and rectum penetrate the muscle of the rectum partially or completely (3rd and 4th degree tears), a woman is more likely to have problems with urinary or fecal incontinence (leaking of urine or stool) later.

 So, while we cannot say that episiotomy prevents these complications, we also are not able to say that an episiotomy is never the safer option.
 None of your physicians at Sparks & Favor routinely performs an episiotomy during delivery.
-Yet we all recommend it to a patient if—in our years of clinical experience—we feel it may be the safer option for her individual situation.
+Yet we may recommend it to a patient at the time of delivery if we feel it may be the safer option for her individual situation.
 We may also recommend an episiotomy to expedite the delivery if the baby is experiencing distress.
 The American College of Obstetrics and Gynecology provides the following guidance on the subject: “Larger trials are needed to address uncertainties in the existing medical literature and to better define a list of indications for episiotomy…the decision to perform an episiotomy should be based on clinical considerations.”

-We hope you will discuss with your primary physician any concerns you have about episiotomy and include your preferences in your birth plan.
-We encourage the application of warm compresses to the perineum, the use of lubricants, and/or perineal massage during the pushing stage of labor, all to help stretch the skin and avoid episiotomy.
+We hope you will discuss with your primary OB physician any concerns you have about episiotomy and include your preferences in your birth plan.
+We encourage the application of warm compresses to the perineum during the pushing stage of labor to help stretch the skin and avoid episiotomy.
+Perineal massage can also be performed before and during the pushing process.
 Some research suggests that these measures may reduce the risk of 3rd and 4th degree tears.

 We share your desire that your baby enter the world gently, and above all, safely.